-France announces withdrawal of troops from Mali, reshaping the fight against Islamist groups in West Africa
+France announces withdrawal of troops from Mali, reshaping the fight against Islamist extremists in West Africa

 The multinational effort against the Islamist extremists in West Africa began in 2013 when French forces teamed up with regional forces against fighters advancing on the capital, Bamako.

 Early success unleashed jubilation: Malians draped the French flag over their balconies as they cheered on the French convoys that helped liberate cities across the north, including Timbuktu.
-But since then, the extremists have regrouped and spilled into neighboring countries.
+But since then, the extremists have regrouped and spread.
 Word of victories — the killing of several extremist leaders, for instance — couldn’t offset talk about deadly mistakes.
 Chief among them: A U.N. report last year that found a French airstrike in Mali’s center had killed 19 civilians.

-And the popularity of Paris has plummeted in the country of 21 million.
+And the popularity of Paris has plummeted.
 More than 85 percent of Bamako residents in an October survey by the Malian statistician Sidiki Guindo said they were “dissatisfied” with the French operation.

 Civil groups have accused the French troops of making things worse, and people wave anti-French signs at regular demonstrations.